RiceComp215-Staff/RiceChecks/README.md

   which JaCoCo treats as if they're standalone methods, but which aren't easily or prettily annotated in Java source code.

-- **On Windows, when I run the autograder, I see a bunch of ?????'s rather than the nice borders around the autograder output.
+- **On Windows, when I run the autograder, I see a bunch of ?????'s rather than the nice Unicode borders around the autograder output.
 How do I fix that?**
   For IntelliJ, you can go to *Help* -> *Edit Custom VM Options...* and add the line `-Dfile.encoding=UTF-8`.
 Restart IntelliJ and the Unicode should all work properly.
 [Unicode support for the Windows console is complicated](https://devblogs.microsoft.com/commandline/windows-command-line-unicode-and-utf-8-output-text-buffer/).
   Maybe install a [different console program](https://conemu.github.io/en/UnicodeSupport.html)?